Memory Architectures for AI Agents

 The Problem This Solves

-The Write Outside the Window pattern establishes that you need persistence.
-The question is what kind.
-A flat markdown file, a vector database, a relational store, or some combination?
+The Write Outside the Window pattern establishes that you need persistence, but the question is what kind: a flat markdown file, a vector database, a relational store, or some combination.
 The answer depends on what you’re storing, how you query it, and how much infrastructure complexity you’re willing to take on.

 Memory Taxonomy